kyle-ip/kyle-ip/README.md

 ✨ A software development engineer from GZ, China.

-🔭 I have 5 years work experience.
-Enthusiasm on learning:
+🔭 I have 5 years work experience, with great enthusiasm about:
   - Algorithms
   - Software Architecture Design
   - Distributed System